hiddenswitch/Meteor-Unity/README.md

 **Download Version 3.0:** http://hiddenswitch.github.io/Meteor-Unity/Meteor-Unity_v3.0.unitypackage.

 A Unity SDK for Meteor.
-Supports Unity3D 5.3.2 and higher.
+Tested with Unity3D 5.3.2f2, Meteor's Galaxy hosting and Modulus hosting on iOS 9.2 and 9.3 64bit platforms.
 See the [Documentation](http://hiddenswitch.github.io/Meteor-Unity/annotated.html).

 This release supports `il2cpp` backends, allowing it to be used in production for iOS builds. iOS, Android and desktop platforms are supported.
 WebGL is not supported.